Hypersensitive response: Regulation

 Intramolecular interactions are also essential for the regulation of HR.
 The NLR proteins are not linear: the NB-ARC domain is sandwiched in between the LRR and TIR/CC domains.
 Under normal conditions, there is a lot more ATP present in the cytoplasm than ADP, and this arrangement of the NLR proteins prevents the spontaneous exchange of ADP for ATP and thus activation of HR.
 Only when a virulence factor is sensed, the ADP is exchanged for ATP.

-Mutations in certain components of plant defence machinery result in HR being activated without the presence of pathogen effector proteins.
+Mutations in certain components of plant defense machinery result in HR being activated without the presence of pathogen effector proteins.
 Some of these mutations are observed in NLR genes and cause these NLR proteins to become auto-active due to disrupted intramolecular regulatory mechanisms.
 Other mutations causing spontaneous HR are present in proteins involved in ROS production during pathogen invasion.

 HR is also a temperature-sensitive process and it has been observed that in many cases plant-pathogen interactions do not induce HR at temperatures above 30 °C, which subsequently leads to increased susceptibility to the pathogen.
 The mechanisms behind the influence of temperature on plant resistance to pathogens are not understood in detail, however, research suggests that the NLR protein levels might be important in this regulation.
 It is also proposed that at higher temperatures the NLR proteins are less likely to form oligomeric complexes, thus inhibiting their ability to induce HR.

 It has also been shown that HR is dependent on the light conditions, which could be linked to the activity of chloroplasts and mainly their ability to generate ROS.

 Mediators

-Several enzymes have been shown to be involved in generation of ROS.
+Several enzymes have been shown to be involved in the generation of ROS.
 For example, copper amine oxidase, catalyzes the oxidative deamination of polyamines, especially putrescine, and releases the ROS mediators hydrogen peroxide and ammonia.
 Other enzymes thought to play a role in ROS production include xanthine oxidase, NADPH oxidase, oxalate oxidase, peroxidases, and flavin containing amine oxidases.

 In some cases, the cells surrounding the lesion synthesize antimicrobial compounds, including phenolics, phytoalexins, and pathogenesis related (PR) proteins, including β-glucanases and chitinases.
 These compounds may act by puncturing bacterial cell walls; or by delaying maturation, disrupting metabolism, or preventing reproduction of the pathogen in question.

-Studies have suggested that the actual mode and sequence of the dismantling of plant cellular components depends on each individual plant-pathogen interaction, but all HR seem to require the involvement of cysteine proteases.
+Studies have suggested that the actual mode and sequence of the dismantling of plant cellular components depend on each individual plant-pathogen interaction, but all HR seem to require the involvement of cysteine proteases.
 The induction of cell death and the clearance of pathogens also requires active protein synthesis, an intact actin cytoskeleton, and the presence of salicylic acid.